National Blood Donor Month | Billing Care Solutions

 Essential Documentation Elements for NSTEMI ICD 10

-It must be clear in the medical record, which states NSTEMI, or non-ST-elevation myocardial infarction.
+NSTEMI (non-ST-elevation myocardial infarction) must be evident in the medical record.
 Unspecified heart attack or MI are generic terms, which cannot be coded specifically.

 Timing Information:

-Document the fact whether it is an initial encounter, second encounter, or sequela.
+Record whether it is initial encounter, second encounter or sequela.
 The time is an important consideration in selecting the code and the codes related to acute MI can be used within four weeks of the incident.

 Diagnostic Evidence:

-Include supportive data, e.g. troponin levels, ECG results indicative of no ST elevation, cardiac catheterization, and imaging studies.
-This fact supports the diagnosis of NSTEMI and defends against audit issues.
+Supportive data include troponin, ECG with no ST elevation, cardiac catheterization and imaging studies.
+The presence of this fact supports diagnosis of NSTEMI and helps to protect against audit concerns.

-Report any complications that are a result of the NSTEMI, which include heart failure, arrhythmias, or cardiogenic shock.
+Document any complications that are related to the NSTEMI such as heart failure, arrhythmias, or cardiogenic shock.
 Such conditions necessitate extra codes as well as influence reimbursement.

 Common NSTEMI ICD 10 Coding Errors and Prevention